Vauxhall Grandland X now available to lease

-With a sporty design and off-road looks, the Grandland X has elevated seating for five people, generous luggage space, good all-round visibility and a raft of safety technologies.
+The third member of Vauxhall’s ‘X’ family, the Grandland X has a sporty design and off-road looks with elevated seating for five people, generous luggage space, good all-round visibility and a raft of safety technologies.

-At 4.48 metres long, it will be the largest SUV in Vauxhall’s range, offering even more cabin space than the 20 centimetre-shorter Mokka X and Crossland X.
+At 4.48 metres long, it will be the largest SUV in Vauxhall’s range, offering even more cabin space than the Mokka X and Crossland X, which are both 20 centimetres shorter in length.

 The chrome winglets embrace the brand logo and flow outwards to the slim, double-wing LED headlamps, visually widening the front and giving the Grandland X a powerful, solid stance.